 The lake lies east of the Tugen Hills, an uplifted fault block of metamorphic and volcanic rocks, and west of Laikipia Escarpment.
 Its water flows from the Tugen Hills and Mau Hills.
-Lake Baringo is a vital refuge and habitat for a myriad species of birds and fauna.
-It is also a precious habitat for seven freshwater fish species and animals such as the hippopotamus, Nile Crocodile, and many other mammals, reptiles and amphibians.
+Lake Baringo is a vital refuge and habitat for myriad species of birds and fauna.
+It is also a precious habitat for seven freshwater fish species and animals such as the hippopotamus, Nile Crocodile, and many other mammals, reptiles, and amphibians.

 What to do at Lake Baringo

 Lake Baringo is a significant birdwatcher’s paradise.
 Fish at the lake attracts many Fish Eagles, Cormorants, and Pelicans.
 It is also ideal for crocodile and hippo spotting.
 Fishing, skiing, and surfing are other main activities at the lake.
 Boating services are also available near Kampi-ya-Samaki on the western shore and several islands in the lake.